graphql/graphql-spec/spec/Section 3 -- Type System.md

 directive @skip(if: Boolean!) on FIELD | FRAGMENT_SPREAD | INLINE_FRAGMENT
 ```

-The `@skip` directive may be provided for fields, fragment spreads, and
+The `@skip` *built-in directive* may be provided for fields, fragment spreads,
-inline fragments, and allows for conditional exclusion during execution as
+and inline fragments, and allows for conditional exclusion during execution as
 described by the if argument.

 In this example `experimentalField` will only be queried if the variable